ro-berto/build/scripts/slave/README.recipes.md

   additional_names: additional top level keys to look up exclusions in,
                     see |config_file_name|.
   config_file_name: the config file to look up exclusions in.
-  mb_mastername: the mastername to pass over to run MB.
-  mb_buildername: the buildername to pass over to run MB.
+  builder_id: the ID of the builder with the config to run MB against.
   mb_config_path: the path to the MB config file.

 Within the file we concatenate "base.exclusions" and